bobbyiliev/introduction-to-sql/ebook/en/content/014-unions.md

 The same rules that apply to the UNION clause will apply to the UNION ALL operator.

 _Example_
-Consider the following two tables,
+Consider the following two tables-

-Table 1 − CUSTOMERS Table is as follows.
+Table 1 − CUSTOMERS Table is as follows:

     +----+----------+-----+-----------+----------+
     | ID | NAME     | AGE | ADDRESS   | SALARY   |